dalamo20/msse661/README.md

 # msse661 Class Project

 MSSE661 is a web software development course.
 This repository is for course work and learning.
+This project uses the backend server repo located here: https://github.com/dalamo20/mysql-api

 ### Week 1